luckyshot/thermostat/README.md

 ### 📟 Presence Raspberry

-For the Raspberry that will do the presence detector
+For the Raspberry that will do the presence detector:

 ```bash
 pip install pythonping